AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 Wrapper Classes

 ArrayLists can only hold objects, not primitive types.
-Wrapper classes let you wrap primitives in objects.
+Wrapper classes wrap each primitive in an object so it can be stored in an ArrayList.

 Primitive Types and Their Wrappers